armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-21-2.md

 ## Known Issues

+#### Dynamic Account Configurations with Vault

+Clouddriver fails to start when you use Vault as the backend for Dynamic Account Configurations.

+**Affected version:** 2.21.2

 #### Security update

 We continue to make Spinnaker's security a top priority.
 Although several CVEs are resolved, the following still exist: